ilyalapan/vital-classify/README.md

 Training is performed using a sequence of 32 first words in the `text` column of a given dataset.

 The notebook contains comments on further details.

+### Training on new data

+If you want to train on another set of data, using another set of classes, all you need to do is:
+- Save your data to `data/cleaned.csv`.
+It must have `category` and `text` columns (redundant columns are fine)
+- Change `args['label_list']` so that it contains all the unique classes in the new dataset